 August 7th, 2017

-Did you know that even though you don’t have a massage therapist working for you who you call independent contractors, you probably still have independent contractors.
-Let’s talk about a little-known business detail that it’s kind of super freaking important okay and it’s often not even noticed by a lot of small business owners and it can cost you buttloads of money if you are not giving a 1099 to these people you didn’t even really know we’re technically independent contractors.
+Did you know that even though you don’t have a massage therapist working for you who you call independent contractors, you may still have independent contractors?
+Let’s talk about a little-known business detail that is kind of super important, and it’s often not even noticed by a lot of small business owners, and it can cost you quite a bit of money if you’re not giving a 1099 to these people you didn’t even really know were technically independent contractors.

 Okay, what the heck am I talking about?
-You’ve probably seen the debates or arguments on a lot of the massage Facebook groups anytime the discussion of employee versus independent contractor comes up.
+You’ve probably seen the debates or arguments anytime the discussion of employee versus independent contractor comes up.
 I’m going to talk about those differences in a few minutes, but that’s not what this main part is about.
 For those of you who are unaware I’ll get there, but first for those who already know that and don’t want to hear me beat a dead horse how about we get into these little-known tax issue that can cost you big time.

 Another weird aspect to this, because you know its tax law and it’s weird, is lawyers.
-As strange as it is, despite being in charge of upholding the law and things, they apparently can’t be trusted to report their income.
+As strange as it is, despite being in charge of knowing the law and things, they apparently can’t be trusted to report their income.
 So, you have to issue them a 1099 even if they’re incorporated.
-They are, I think, the only corporation exception to the rules, but I could be wrong, on that.
+They are, I think, the only corporation exception to the rule, but I could be wrong, on that.
 Ideally, you want to get a W-9 form from anyone who you know you’re going to be paying $600 or more in a year, before you ever pay them, it’s just going to make things a lot simpler.
 Then, come the beginning of the year, you send out all of the 1099s before January 31st.
-Then, you also have to claim all of these as specific independent contractor expenses in your taxes.
+Then, you also have to claim all of these as specific independent contractor expenses on your taxes.
 There’s a separate area when you do your taxes for what you pay to independent contractors.
 I cannot say this enough, get an accountant or tax professional to handle this stuff for you.
-If you’re in business for yourself, you need an accountant or you’re probably screwing something up.
-Tax laws are ridiculously complicated, most tax professionals have trouble understanding some of it you can’t be expected to know all of the nuances to it, you’re a massage therapist not a CPA.
+If you’re in business for yourself, you need an accountant or you’re probably screwing something up unless you want to spend some serious time figure it all out yourself.
+Tax laws are ridiculously complicated, most tax professionals have trouble understanding some of it and staying up-to-date on it all, and you can’t be expected to know all of the nuances to it.
+You’re a massage therapist not a CPA.

 So, what happens if you’re not giving out these 1099s like you’re supposed to?
 Well the penalty can range from $30 to $100 per form depending on how long past the deadline you issue the form.
 That’s just when you can claim ignorance.
-If you willingly disregard the law, and now that you’ve watched this video you will technically be guilty of that, sorry, that means it is two hundred and fifty dollars per form with no maximum.
-Okay, ignorance maximum is 1.5 million, I doubt you’re ever going to get there but most small businesses are never going to reach to that extent but that’s the cap.
-However, for willful negligence sorry, there is no maximum there so just get with an accountant and get this straightened up so that you’re ready for tax time next year that is why I’m doing this video in the summer to give you plenty of time to get the stuff together before it’s all due next January.
+If you willingly disregard the law, and now that you’ve read this, you will technically be guilty of that, sorry, that means it is $250 per form with no maximum.

 Make sure that everybody is properly classified.
 Make sure that you are sending the right documents to all the right people and get your business in order.
 This is one of the not so fun parts of being a business owner, but it is also vital to your business so don’t let this stuff slide.
 Please share this with your fellow massage therapists so no one is left behind on the info.
 This is something that a lot of small businesses in general not just in the massage industry but a lot of people just don’t know so please help spread the word.